I hope you enjoy reading the blog post.

 Video calls are an excellent way to further screen your matches, and save the time, expense and awkwardness of meeting someone you quickly realize you’d never be interested in dating.

 You’ve likely had at least one dating experience where the person who walked into the coffee shop to meet you looked very different from their pictures.
-In a video call, you’ll get to see what they really look like IRL!
+In a video chat, you’ll get to see what they really look like IRL!

 Plus, a “real-time” interaction is generally a more accurate predictor of whether or not you’ll have chemistry than a handful of photos and a profile.